Density Matrix-based Dynamics for Quantum Robotic Swarms: Examples

-We propose here a working example to visualize a toy swarm of two robots as surfaces representing the wavefunctions.
-We also sketch a procedure to compute the time evolution from one swarm configuration to another one. \bl{The process describes a global-local approach, wherein density matrices of the swarm and a time evolution operator are computed to determine the evolution of the swarm.
+\ma{First,} we propose a working example to visualize a toy swarm of two robots as surfaces representing the wavefunctions, neglecting the target, and instead focusing only on the swarm. \bl{The process describes a global-local approach, wherein density matrices of the swarm and a time evolution operator are computed to determine the evolution of the swarm.
 Then, local distribution of the individual robots are updated accordingly.
 Such a process, as opposed to the local-to-global approach proposed in \cite{swarm_paper}, allows to streamline local information of the robots from global information on the swarm.} Suppose that the initial state of particle 1 at time $t_0$ is

 and the initial state of particle 2 is

 Thus, the density matrix for the first particle-robot is

 and the density matrix for the second particle-robot is